netdata/netdata/docs/monitor/configure-alarms.md

 sudo ./edit-config health.d/cpu.conf
 ```

-Each health configuration file contains one or more health _entities_, which always begin with `alarm:` or `template:`.
+Each health configuration file contains one or more health _entities_, which always begin with `alert:` or `template:`.
 For example, here is the first health entity in `health.d/cpu.conf`:

 ```yaml